 Weeks 2 to 4

 In the front of the mouth, narrow-edged teeth known as incisors will begin to emerge.
-The incisors are the first to appear at about 2–3 weeks of age.
+The incisors are the first to appear at about two to three weeks of age.
 Puppies have six incisors on both the top and bottom jaw.

-Premolars and molars also begin to grow behind canines (the pointed teeth between the incisors and premolars) at 3–6 weeks of age, with three on the top and bottom of each side.
-Four needle-like canines appear at age 4 weeks and frame the incisors, one on each side, top, and bottom.
+Premolars and molars also begin to grow behind canines (the pointed teeth between the incisors and premolars) at three to six weeks of age, with three on the top and bottom of each side.
+Four needle-like canines appear at age four weeks and frame the incisors, one on each side, top, and bottom.

 Weeks 5 to 8

-The last molars appear by 6–8 weeks of age.
-At about 8 weeks, the puppy’s permanent teeth begin pushing out deciduous or "milk teeth."
+The last molars appear by six to eight weeks of age.
+At about eight weeks, the puppy’s permanent teeth begin pushing out deciduous or "milk teeth."
 The roots of the baby teeth are absorbed by the body, and in most cases, milk teeth simply fall out.